-One of the easy to overlook items for contractors with foreign assignments is medical coverage while in another country.
+One of the easy-to-overlook items for contractors with foreign assignments is medical coverage while in another country.
 Foreign locations may have hazards or sanitary conditions that are different from your home country, so medical care could become necessary.

 Option 1: Travel Insurance

 For short assignments of 60 days or less, travel insurance may be the most cost-effective option.
 Travel insurance policies are inexpensive and offer a fairly decent range of coverage for the cost.
-They also often have policy terms that cover trip cancellation, lost baggage and evacuation back to the home country.
+They also often have policy terms that cover trip cancellation, lost baggage, and evacuation back to the home country.
 There are also stand-alone evacuation policies if that is your preference.

-These policies are really designed for tourism or personal short trips abroad and usually require some proof that the trip is of short duration (such as a return ticket home.)
-You usually have to get travel insurance while still at home, so its not an option if you are already in a foreign country.
+These policies are designed for tourism or personal short trips abroad and usually require some proof that the trip is of short duration (such as a return ticket home.)
+You usually have to get travel insurance while still at home, so it’s not an option if you are already in a foreign country.

 There may also be exclusions for injuries or illness during work-related travel, so that may be an issue for some contractors, and travel insurance is not a replacement for full coverage in your home country.

 Some companies do offer either regional or global ex-pat policies, and if your assignment is longer-term or you work frequently in one region this may be a worthwhile investment.

 Bupa International is one well-known company that offers both travel insurance and short-term international insurance(link is external) for stays of 3 to 11 months.
 But, you should note that companies like Bupa only offer their insurance products based on your country of residency.
 For example, Bupa’s short-term policies are not available to US residents.